Calling Bullshit: The Art of Skepticism in a Data-Driven World

 by Tom Chatfield

 Do you know your straw man arguments from your weasel words?
-Nigel Warburton, Five Books’ philosophy editor and author of Thinking from A to Z, selects five of the best books on critical thinking—and explains how they will help us make better informed decisions and construct more valid arguments.
+Nigel Warburton, Five Books philosophy editor and author of Thinking from A to Z, selects some of the best books on critical thinking—and explains how they will help us make better informed decisions and construct more valid arguments.